Omkar-ratzar/SNS-v.0/README.md

 # SNS-v.0
-Download the setup file, install SNS and you'll be able to run it in your machine :D for development purposes, use the whole repo :p
+Download the setup file(SNS-v.0-setup.7z), install SNS and you'll be able to run it in your machine :D for development purposes, use the whole repo :p

 After installing SNS, open the listener on another machine in your network.
 Paste the IP address of that machine in your machine's SNS and you're ready to go!